girlbossceo/conduwuit/docker/README.md

 ## Docker

-To run conduit with docker you can either build the image yourself or pull it from a registry.
+To run Conduit with Docker you can either build the image yourself or pull it from a registry.

 ### Use a registry